-Online shoppers in Germany are keen on using invoice, as it is their preferred online payment method.
+Online shoppers in Germany (47 million in 2015) are keen on using invoice, as it is their preferred online payment method.
 According to a 2013 survey almost six in ten online customers in Germany pay afterwards whenever they ordered something online.
 But it’s not only invoice that’s popular, 34% of the German customers use credit cards (MasterCard, VISA or American Express).
 Other often used online payment methods are PayPal, ELV, GiroPay, Sofort Überweisung , RatePay and cash on delivery.

 Another study, one from BITKOM, suggests that with 63% invoice is the most important payment method in Germany, followed by online payment services such as PayPal (56%), debit (46%), credit card (29%), immediate transfer/Giropay (26%), payment in advance (24%), cash on delivery (9%).